-Pre-practicum: EDUC2151, 3152, 3153 (3 credits)
+Pre-practicum: EDUC2151, 3152 (2 credits)

-- Three semester field requirement (one-credit each), one-day/week is required.
+- Two semester field requirement and inquiry seminar (one-credit each), one-day/week is required.
 Placements are made in selected schools and teaching-related sites.
 The pre-practicum must be taken concurrently with the subject methods courses mentioned above.
 In addition, students who plan to study abroad are encouraged to participate in an international field experience. - The first pre-practicum, EDUC2151, will be held at Brighton High School.
+Students will be part of an authentic "community of learners" and spend the entire day at the school participating in a variety of meaningful and authentic learning activities.
 Students must keep Thursdays free (approximate time: 7 A.M. to 3:00 P.M.)
-Detailed information will be provided by the Office of Field Placement & Outreach (Practicum Office), Campion Hall 102, (prac@bc.edu). - All students must APPLY and REGISTER for each practicum during the pre-registration period, during the semester preceding the pre-practicum.
+Detailed information will be provided by the Office of Field Placement & Outreach (Practicum Office), Campion Hall 102, (prac@bc.edu).
+Students will also enroll in course, EDUC2211, this semester. - All students must APPLY and REGISTER for each practicum during the pre-registration period, during the semester preceding the pre-practicum Pass/Fail.
 Questions should be directed to (prac@bc.edu).

-EDUC2131, 3132, 3133 Inquiry Seminar (3 credits)
+EDUC2131, 3132, Inquiry Seminar (2 credits)